Grauwdy/FilePermissionsinAZ/README.md

 </p>

 <h1>Understanding File Permissions</h1>
 This lab focuses on file permissions and shares in the context of an Active Directory domain.
 File permissions and shares are key in a business setting to make sure users have the appropriate permissions and access to files they need.
 This is building up from a previous lab where I have a client joined to my domain ernestotest.com.
-I am logged in as Jane Doe (an admin account) on the domain controller VM and as a normal user on the client VM. <br />
+I am logged in as Alain Garcia (an admin account) on the domain controller VM and as a normal user on the client VM. <br />

 <h2>Environments and Technologies Used</h2>